 Abundant opportunities for translational research projects exist, and fellows are encouraged to participate in resident and medical student teaching.
 We also have regular didactic conferences including a journal club.
 The majority of our fellows present their research at national meetings such as USCAP, with travel support provided, in addition to a generous book fund.

 This training program satisfies the requirements for the American Board of Pathology examination in Hematology.

 Applicants must hold an MD degree, DO degree (or foreign equivalent with ECFMG certification), be board eligible or board certified in anatomic and clinical pathology, and be eligible for a Utah state medical license.

 The J-1 visa is the required visa for international trainees.
 This policy is governed by the University of Utah Office of Graduate Medical Education and applies to all Department of Pathology fellowships, regardless of program accreditation or associated degree type.

 Interested candidates should submit cover letter with personal statement, curriculum vitae, CAP Standardized Fellowship Application, and three letters of recommendation to Fellowship Director Jeffrey R. Jacobsen, MD, or Fellowship Coordinator Leslie Calvert.
 We use a rolling admissions process, thus early application is recommended.
-We are currently accepting applications for the 2024-25 academic year.
+We have filled our spots for the 2024-25 AY, and will begin accepting applications for the 2025-26 AY in April 2024.

 The University of Utah School of Medicine does not discriminate on the basis of gender, gender identity/expression, sexual orientation, race, age, religion, color, national origin, disability, genetic information, or veteran’s status.